 Pigs should be stunned before slaughter, either with an electric current through their brains or by being immersed in a gas.
-Neither method is guaranteed to be effective.
-Animal Aid found that more than 99 per cent of pigs in two slaughterhouses were stunned incorrectly with electric tongs, while investigators in Europe and in Australia have documented pigs clambering over one another inside the gas chambers gasping for breath.
+Neither method is guaranteed to be effective, and undercover investigations have documented pigs clambering over one another inside the gas chambers gasping for breath.

 A kinder way

-Around nine million pigs are slaughtered every year in the UK, each of them with a character as big as Esther’s, and with their own individual personality traits, and their own friendships and preferences.
+Around 129.9 million pigs are slaughtered every year in the US, each of them with a character as big as Esther’s, and with their own individual personality traits, and their own friendships and preferences.